shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You can see, hear, and sense from your dream self, and you have full control over your dream self.
 Your dream self is tangible and can interact with objects.
 You can cast spells from your dream self, using your dream self’s position for the Cast Range and Tether Range.

 Your dream self has all your stats and takes damage as normal.
-If your dream self dies or drops to 0 hit points, it disappears and you wake up.
+Your dream self is immune to the sleeping condition and falling unconscious.
+If your dream self dies, drops to 0 hit points, or moved to another plane, it disappears and you wake up.
 Then you can’t go back to sleep for at least 10 minutes.

 You have multiple different dreams at night, as dreams come and go.
 Dreams always start at a dream target.
 Dreams can end in multiple different ways:

--   If your dream self becomes further than your Tether Range from your dream target
+-   Your dream self becomes further than your Tether Range from your dream target
--   When your dream self is near your dream target for longer than your Spell Duration
+-   The dream’s dream duration expires.
+The dream duration is equal to your Spell Duration
--   Your dream self falls to 0 hit points
+-   Your dream self disappears

 When your current dream ends, your dream self disappears and you are no longer dreaming.